1 Example programs

 color : image-color?

-(circle radius outline-mode pen-or-color) image?
+(circle radius outline-mode color) image?

 radius : (and/c real? (not/c negative?))